Glomerulonephritis in Children

 - Blood tests.
 These look at blood cell counts, electrolyte levels, and kidney function.

 - Urine test.
-This test looks for protein in urine and other problems.
+This test looks for protein and blood in urine and other problems.

 - Electrocardiogram (ECG).
 This is a test that records the electrical activity of the heart, shows abnormal heart rhythms, and detects heart muscle damage.

 - Renal ultrasound (sonography).
 This is a painless test that uses sound waves and a computer to create images of body tissues.
 During the test, a healthcare provider moves a device called a transducer over the belly in the kidney area.
 This sends a picture of the kidney to a video screen.
-The healthcare provider can see the size and shape of the kidney.
-He or she can also see a growth, kidney stone, cyst, or other problems.
+The provider can see the size and shape of the kidney.
+They can also see a growth, kidney stone, cyst, or other problems.

 - Chest X-ray.
 This test uses a small amount of radiation to make images of tissues, bones, and organs on film.